Aronnaxx/d00t/README.md

 - Command queueing ensures smooth motion even with delayed VLM responses
 - Natural language commands are mapped to direct commands using simple keyword matching
 - Fixed initialization issue by setting default ONNX model path to "model.onnx"
+- For deployment on a robot, the Ollama integration provides local inference capabilities